Tuesday, February 4, 2025

 At first slaves do not believe that they are free, but when a few slip away and nothing happens, the exodus snowballs.
 Almost all the captives leave, some to villages that often no longer exist, others with no idea where to go.

-The administrator concludes by doubting that their lives will be better, and by sadly observing the immediate disintegration of societies that had flourished.
+He concludes by doubting that their lives will be better, and by sadly observing the instant disintegration of societies that had flourished. *

 -- Rapport du Capitaine Schiffer, October 1907, Dabakala archives